Knooking: When Knit and Crochet Meet

 While knooking may be prefered by crocheters who do not care to learn how to knit, as with both knitting and crocheting, knooking is better suited for some projects, while not as suited for others.
-For sweaters or for projects where you will be producing lots of fabric, as in an afghan, knitting or crocheting might be the better medium; for smaller projects, knooking might serve very well.
+For sweaters or for projects where you will be producing lots of fabric, knitting or crocheting might be the better choice; for smaller projects, knooking might serve very well.

 A Blend of Two Methods

 Using knooking to produce fabric yields material with the knitted look and the softer texture but produced with the ease of crocheting.
 Knooking takes slightly longer than crocheting but is quicker than knitting, so this it truly is a blend of both crafting methods.